 Salary & Benefits

-Trainees in the Bristol office receive a salary of £36,750, in the first year and £42,000 in London and Reading offices.
-Benefits covered are 25 days of annual leave, an extra holiday for Christmas shopping, season ticket loan, life, permanent health and private medical insurance and pension.
+Trainees in the Bristol office receive a salary of £41,500, in the first year and £47,500 in London and Reading offices.
+Benefits covered are 25 days of annual leave, a Christmas shopping day, season ticket loan, life, permanent health and private medical insurance and pension.

 Training contracts and vacation schemes are open to penultimate-year law students, final year non-law students and beyond (including graduates and those considering a change of career).
 Candidates should have earned ‘A’ and ‘B’ grades at A-levels and have achieved, or are expecting to achieve, a 2:1 undergraduate degree in any discipline.